 Many people also add things like scratching posts, tree limbs, and plants (cat safe, of course!) inside.
 If the catio is large enough, you may even have room for a chair so you can hangout too!

 Catios comes in all sizes, materials, configurations, and an array of options.
 They can easily provide your cat with a safe, enriching environment that provides the mental stimulation they require to lead happy, healthy lives.

 We hope that you now have a more informed knowledge on catio options.
 This intent is to give you confidence to start your planning and begin the rewarding process of creating outdoor space for your cats.

 Many cat parents will find the best next step is to make a drawing and put your ideas down on paper.
 This will help you visualize your ideas and allow you to more easily explain to potential catio builders, friends, and family what you hope to accomplish!
-At Habitat Haven, we love to see drawings similar to what is shown below:
+At Habitat Haven, we love to see drawings similar to what is shown above.

 Did you know?
 The term ‘Catio’ was first coined in a New York Times article about Habitat Haven enclosures in 2003.
 That is why Habitat Haven is known as the "original catio!"
 Let the most experienced catio experts help you design your catio!